sampathrajs/nodetypescript/run.md

          npm install

-2.  create `.env` file in the root folder using `.env.example` file.
+2.  create `.env` file in the root folder using `.env.example` file. and set port which you want to run
 3.  run the following command for starting the project

         npm start